Home » Technology » Home Theatre Power Manager

 The Difference Between a Power Conditioner and a Surge Protector

-Surge protectors and power managers/conditioners have some features in common but are not the same devices.
+Surge protectors and power managers/conditioners have some features in common, but they are not the same devices.

 Surge protectors, as the name implies, protect your equipment from surges.
 That’s pretty much all they do.